gokkayai/tiny-guess/README.md

-# Bits of Uncertainty
+# Tiny Guess
-A tiny number guessing game
+*A tiny number guessing game with a discrete math twist*